Chart of the week: What yields banks

 Why are US and European banks an ocean apart?
 It has to do with the way each region reacted to the global financial crisis.
 US policymakers responded rapidly by introducing the Troubled Asset Relief Program (TARP) and quantitative easing (QE) measures.
 TARP, run by the US Treasury, sought to stabilize the country’s financial system by purchasing troubled companies’ assets and stocks.
 Through QE, the US Federal Reserve (Fed) artificially lowered interest rates to increase the money supply, provide banks with more liquidity, and thus support business.

 The European Central Bank (ECB), on the other hand, raised rates in 2011, while QE did not begin until a few years later.
-Furthermore, banks failed to recognise underperforming loans for too long.
+Furthermore, banks failed to recognize underperforming loans for too long.
 Politics played a role, too.
 While many in the US may have grumbled about QE measures, US banks were still able to repair their balance sheets early on.
-In Europe, there is not the same level of political will to assist banks to the same degree.
+In Europe, there was not the same level of political will to assist banks to the same degree.

 So where does Europe go from here?
 The next course may be to look to Japan.
 There the financial system has adapted to lower interest rates and lower growth.
 European banks will have to do the same, especially with the ECB on hold until 2020 at the earliest.
 The deposit rate is likely to remain in negative territory until at least 2021.